+Do you need a lawyer to apply for disability?
 The short answer is: No, you do not need an SSDI lawyer, but it may still be helpful to hire one.

 But navigating the application process can be overwhelming and the vast majority of initial applications are rejected.
 Even after all levels of appeal, the acceptance rate has averaged just 34% over time.

-Applicants should therefore consider consulting a lawyer even for the initial application since there is no upfront legal cost and doing so can increase the chances of SSA approval, which means you get your benefits faster.
+Applicants should therefore consider consulting a lawyer even for the initial application process since there is no upfront legal cost and doing so can increase the chances of SSA approval, which means you get awarded disability benefits faster.

 If you do not consult a lawyer and your application is unsuccessful, you are not alone - most applications are rejected.
 And the reality is that the appeals process can be even more complicated than the initial application, so it is not too late to benefit from having a lawyer on your side.

 A Social Security disability attorney can help position your case for the best chance of success, and also help you navigate the deadlines and more technical requirements associated with an appeal.
 For instance, the SSA allows anyone to appeal their initial decision, but you must request an appeal in writing within sixty days of receiving the SSA’s decision.

 As noted, anyone can apply for Social Security Disability benefits on their own, either online, by phone, or at their local SSA office.
 If you file for SSDI without a lawyer, two things that will be critical for a successful application are attention to detail and keeping track of filing deadlines.

 Many of the applications that get rejected are due to incomplete forms or information.
 And if your application is rejected, you only have 60 days to file for reconsideration (or the subsequent levels of appeal).